George Phillips (canon lawyer): Life

 He was born in Königsberg, the son of James Phillips, an Englishman who had acquired wealth as a merchant in Königsberg, and of a Scotswoman née Hay.
-On completing his course at the gymnasium, George studied law at the Universities of Berlin and Göttingen (1822–24); his principal teachers were von Savigny and Karl Friedrich Eichhorn, and, under the influence of the latter, he devoted himself mainly to the study of Germanic law.
+On completing his course at the gymnasium, George studied law at the Friedrich Wilhelm University of Berlin and the University of Göttingen (1822–24); his principal teachers were von Savigny and Karl Friedrich Eichhorn, and, under the influence of the latter, he devoted himself mainly to the study of Germanic law.

 After obtaining the degree of Doctor of Law at Göttingen in 1824, he paid a long visit to England.
-In 1826 he qualified at Berlin as Privatdozent (tutor) for German law, and in 1827 was appointed professor extraordinary in this faculty.
+In 1826, he qualified at Berlin as Privatdozent (tutor) for German law, and in 1827 was appointed professor extraordinary in this faculty.
 In the same year he married Charlotte Housselle, who belonged to a French Protestant family settled in Berlin.
 Phillips formed a close friendship with his colleague K. E. Jarcke, professor at Berlin since 1825, who had entered the Catholic Church in 1824.
 Jarcke's influence and his own studies on medieval Germany led to the conversion of Phillips and his wife in 1828 (14 May).

 Jarcke having moved to Vienna in 1832, Phillips accepted in 1833 a call to Munich as counsel in the Bavarian Ministry of the Interior.
-In 1834 he was named professor of history, and a few months later professor of law at the University of Munich.
+In 1834, he was named professor of history, and a few months later professor of law at the Ludwig-Maximilians-Universität München.
 He now joined a Catholic circle including Joseph Görres, Johann Adam Möhler, Ignaz von Döllinger, and Johann Nepomuk von Ringseis.
-In 1838 he founded with Guido Görres the militant "Historischpolitische Blätter".
+In 1838, he founded with Guido Görres the militant "Historischpolitische Blätter".

 In consequence of the Lola Montez affair, in connexion with which Phillips signed, with six other Munich professors, an address of sympathy with the dismissed minister Abel, he was relieved of his chair in 1847.
-In 1848 he was elected deputy of a Münster district for the National Assembly of Frankfort, at which he upheld Catholic interests.
+In 1848, he was elected deputy of a Münster district for the National Assembly of Frankfort, at which he upheld Catholic interests.
 In 1850, after declining a call as professor to Würzburg, he accepted the chair of German law at Innsbruck.
 Invited to fill the same chair in Vienna in 1851, he moved to the Austrian capital, and remained there until his death.

 In 1862-7 he accepted a long leave of absence to complete his Kirchenrecht.
 He always maintained his relations with his friends in Munich and other cities of Germany, and never relaxed as a Catholic activist.
 He died in Vienna.

 Works

 As a writer, his labours lay in the domain of German law, canon law, and their respective histories.
-At first his activity was directed mainly towards German law his principal contributions on the subject being:
+At first his activity was directed mainly towards German law with his principal contributions to the subject being: